junopark00/ComfyUIGenerator/README.md

-# ComfyUI API Client
+# ComfyUIGenerator
 ![main](/source/img2mesh_result.png)
-A modern PySide6-based GUI application for interacting with ComfyUI API, supporting both text-to-image generation and image-to-mesh conversion with an integrated 3D viewer.
+A PySide6-based GUI application for interacting with ComfyUI API, supporting both text-to-image generation and image-to-mesh conversion with an integrated 3D viewer.

 ## Features